vikizax/Homework_assignment/JavaScript_ES6_Homework/oop.md

 #Example: school-management system
     (simplified version)
 object:
 - Student
         - inlcudes student_id_no, name, contact details, ..any
 - Teacher
         - includes teacher_id_no, name, contact details, ..any

-#User Stories
+#User Stories:

-When new student enrolls
+When new student enrolls:
 -id_no, name , and contact_no will be saved
-When new teaher is hired
+When new teaher is hired:
 -id_no, name, and contact_no will be saved

     Employess using the application will add the student/teacher details in the GUI provided and program behind the scene will create an object for each student/teacher and will save it.

     Later if any modfication is needed, say contact details need to be changed, Employee can Update the details from the GUI and this change will be affected to the particular object.

 #Pseudocode
     super class